INTERMITTENT / REDUCED SCHEDULE LEAVES FAQS

 Only intermittent leave is allowed for:

-- Child bonding/placement (can be taken for a minimum of two weeks, except for up to two occasions that may be shorter)
+- Child bonding/placement (i.e., reduced schedule leave not allowed) - must be taken for a minimum of two weeks, except for up to two occasions that may be shorter

 Both intermittent and reduced schedule leave are allowed for: